 Booth Library offers a large collection of graphic novels, on two shelves in the first floor Atrium.

-Graphic novels may be checked out for four weeks.
+Graphic novels may be checked out for eight weeks.

 Ballenger Teachers Center collections